wood73/DiscordGPT3/README.md

 # DiscordGPT3
-A Discord interface to GPT-3
+A Discord bot interface to GPT-3.
+Readme will be updated soon.